thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

   }

   layer.bindPopup(popupContent);
-} //  u can implement basic event trigger and popup that u want in onEachFeature.
+} // you can implement basic event trigger and popup that you want in onEachFeature.

 /* global campus, bicycleRental, freeBus, coorsField */ const bicycleRentalLayer = L.geoJSON([bicycleRental as any, campus], {